rtalexk/vpc_basic_public_private/README.md

     --instance-ids i-008431283f3257b9c
 ```

 The response it's almost the same as `run-instances` but this time with the public IP.
-Copy and paste in in your favorite browser.
+Copy and paste in your favorite browser.

 You'll notice that nothing happens.
 That's because of the firewall.

 We have two virtual firewalls available on AWS (whithout counting AWS WAF):

 * **Security Groups (SGs)**: lets you define firewall rules at instance level.
-* **Network Access Control List (NACLs)**: lets you define firewall riles at subnet level.
+* **Network Access Control List (NACLs)**: lets you define firewall rules at subnet level.

 What a Firewall does is let traffic going in and out.
 You can specify rules at Port, Protocol and Source levels.
 For example, enable HTTP access on port 80 from anywhere; enable SSH access on port 22 from your IP; etc.

 You can create a SG and use it for all your instances in your subnet, or create a NACL with the same rules and all the instances inside the subnet will inherit those rules.

 And which of them should I use?
-Well, when you have common rules that applies to all the instances inside your subnet you could use a NACL, but if you require different rulles for group of instances then you can create SGs with those set of rules and assign according your needs.
+Well, when you have common rules that applies to all the instances inside your subnet you could use a NACL, but if you require different rules for group of instances then you can create SGs with those set of rules and assign according your needs.
 But in some use cases you can achieve the same goal with one or the other.

 As I mentioned when we created the VPC, default NACL and SG got created.
 They have predefined rules, first see the SG.